compsocialscience/summer-institute/2024/chicago/apply.md

 #### Can I participate in SICSS-Chicago if I have already participated in SICSS at another location?

 No. Every year we have more applicants than we can accept, and we would like everyone to have a chance to participate in SICSS once before we allow folks to participate twice.

+### What are the costs of the summer institute?

+The Summer Institute is free of charge, and we’ll cover meals.
+Accomodation and travel costs are not covered.